 ARCH North East provide free, confidential and specialist counselling one-to-one counselling to survivors of sexual violence, no matter how long ago it happened.

 After experiencing rape or any form of sexual abuse, you may well be struggling to cope with your feelings and emotions.
-You may be experiencing confusion, stress, grief, isolation, fear and without the right support these feelings can sometimes escalate to self-blame, lack of self-esteem, depression, self-harm, eating disorders, as well as low self-esteem, confidence and anxiety.
+You may be experiencing confusion, stress, grief, isolation, fear and without the right support these feelings can sometimes escalate to self-blame, depression, self-harm, eating disorders, as well as low self-esteem, confidence and anxiety.

 It can be difficult to turn to relatives or friends to open up about how you’re feeling.
 It might be that you’re worried they won’t understand.
 You may feel uncomfortable speaking with people who are emotionally involved.
 It’s at times like these that counselling can be helpful.

 What is counselling?

 Counselling gives you the opportunity to explore your feelings within a comfortable, and safe environment.
 Helping you to understand and manage your own feelings or emotions.

 A Counsellor will meet with you on a regular basis, usually at the same time weekly, in order to discuss any emotional issues you might be having difficulty dealing with on your own.